rackerlabs/rackspace-how-to/content/cloud-servers/wordpress-security-best-practices-linux.md

 ### Set permissions

-You should make a user other than the web service's system user the owner of the document root of your site.
+You should make a user, other than the web service's system user, the owner of the document root of your site.
 You should also deny write permissions to the web service.
 The web service only needs read permission to serve content, and assigning write or execute permissions to it leaves an attack vector for outsiders.
 However, because WordPress must be able to upload files and update its own code, you need to bend these rules slightly.